Partial Differential Equation Toolbox™ software handles the following basic eigenvalue problem:

 –∇ · (c∇u) + au = 0 and –∇ · (0∇u) + du = 0

 In the most common case, when the function d(x) is positive, the mass matrix M is positive definite symmetric.
 Likewise, when c(x) is positive and we have Dirichlet boundary conditions, the stiffness matrix K is also positive definite.

 The generalized eigenvalue problem, KU = λMU, is now solved by the Arnoldi algorithm applied to a shifted and inverted matrix with restarts until all eigenvalues in the user-specified interval have been found.

 Let us describe how this is done in more detail.
-You may want to look at the example provided in the section Eigenvalue Problems, where an actual run is reported.
+You may want to look at the examples Eigenvalues and Eigenfunctions for the L-Shaped Membrane or Eigenvalues and Eigenmodes of a Square, where actual runs are reported.

 First a shift µ is determined close to where we want to find the eigenvalues.
 When both K and M are positive definite, it is natural to take µ = 0, and get the smallest eigenvalues; in other cases take any point in the interval [lb,ub] where eigenvalues are sought.
 Subtract µM from the eigenvalue equation and get (K - µM)U = (λ - µ)MU.
 Then multiply with the inverse of this shifted matrix and get